CRMPickers logoCRMPickers

 • cost-sensitive SMBs with several CRM seats

-• teams with a CRM admin or operations owner
+• teams with a CRM admin, sales ops owner, or systems owner

-• companies that need process-specific modules and workflow rules
+• companies that need process-specific modules, approval paths, and workflow rules

 • buyers already using Zoho apps around finance, support, or operations